sammy-jaber/OLED-Breakout/README.md

 # OLED-Breakout
 1.5" Colour OLED Breakout Board using the SSD1351 driver.
-It is designed to fit inro a 52mm (standard size) gauge.
+It is designed to fit into a 52mm (standard size) gauge.

 Based on Adafruit 1.5" Color OLED display breakout board